 You can see this demonstrated in the video below if you’re having a hard time picturing it.

 Pros: I like this method because it’s pretty quick, and you remove all of the membrane so it’s a dream to eat.
 So juicy!
-A bowlful of this is amazing.
+A bowlful of this juicy fruit is amazing.

-However, you can just squeeze out the peels and membranes by hand and either drink the juice, or put it into a salad dressing!
+However, you can just squeeze out the peels and membranes by hand and either drink the juice, or put it into salad dressings!

 Here’s a video demonstration in case you learn better that way.